You are on our United Kingdom site

 Timing and developments

-Some of the changes in the White Paper will take a long time to finalise and implement as they require consultation and primary legislation (e.g. changes to settlement and citizenship).
-Other changes will require secondary legislation (e.g. the increase to the Immigration Skills Charge), so can be done much faster.
-Changes to the Immigration Rules (e.g. affecting skill level and English language) can happen very quickly and indications are that this will be within weeks rather than months.
+Some of the changes in the White Paper will take a long time to finalise and implement as they require consultation and primary legislation (e.g. changes to settlement).
+Other changes require secondary legislation (e.g. the increase to the Immigration Skills Charge), so come into force by the end of 2025.
+Changes to the Immigration Rules (e.g. affecting skill level and English language) tend to come into force quickly and have already been implemented.

 Subscribe to our Newsletter